...

 • David started 10 years later and saved S$420 monthly.
 He would be looking at S$79,585 despite saving up S$60,000 (S$5,000 x 12 years) for the same financial goal.

-Read about3 Best Investment Linked Policies in Singapore for Wealth Accumulation (2023 Edition)
+Read about: 6 Best Investment Linked Policies in Singapore for Wealth Accumulation (Updated)

 Effect of compounding returns (Based on Interest rates)